Aspirin and Fish Oil: Can You Take Them Together?

 Why is this important?

-Another nuance: large randomized trials of fish oil for heart disease (like REDUCE-IT with 4 g/day icosapent ethyl) did show small but statistically significant increases in atrial fibrillation and serious bleeding versus placebo, even though most patients were also on aspirin.
-So at prescription doses, fish oil is not a free lunch.
+It is also worth knowing that large trials of prescription-strength omega-3 products for heart disease found small but real increases in atrial fibrillation and serious bleeding compared with placebo, even though most participants were also taking aspirin.
+At prescription strength, in other words, fish oil is not entirely free of risk, so the dose and your overall situation matter.

 What should you do?

-Stop fish oil 7 days before any planned surgery, major dental procedure, or epidural injection unless your surgeon says otherwise.
-Watch for warning signs of excess bleeding: easy bruising, nosebleeds lasting more than 10 minutes, bleeding gums, black or tarry stools, pink or red urine, severe sudden headache, vision changes, or sudden weakness on one side.
-Any of these warrant immediate evaluation.
+After a change (or before a procedure): Stop fish oil about a week before any planned surgery, major dental work, or epidural injection unless your surgeon tells you to continue.
+Watch for warning signs of excess bleeding and seek prompt evaluation for any of them: easy bruising, nosebleeds that will not stop, bleeding gums, black or tarry stools, pink or red urine, a severe sudden headache, vision changes, or sudden weakness on one side.

 Which specific products are affected?